Faouzi Rouissi

-Faouzi Rouissi (born 20 March 1971 in Tunis) is a Tunisian former professional footballer who played as a striker.
+Faouzi Rouissi (born 20 March 1971 in Tunis) is a Tunisian former professional footballer who played as a striker during his club career and for the Tunisia national team.

 Rouissi's career started at the age of 10, when he joined local club Club Africain.
 He spent seven successful years in their youth academy before debuting as a senior in the 1988–89 season.
-During that season, he established himself as a regular and for the next four seasons that he played there he picked up two league titles, an African cup and an afro-Asian cup before leaving for French Ligue 2 side Stade Malherbe Caen.
+During that season, he established himself as a regular and over the next four seasons that he played there he picked up two league titles, an African cup and an afro-Asian cup before leaving for French Ligue 2 side Stade Malherbe Caen.

 Rouissi also had a spell with SpVgg Greuther Fürth in the 2.
 Bundesliga.
 He played in seven FIFA World Cup qualifying matches.